aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 Magic can use the Hyperlambda generator to create code that helps you analyse SEO quality of websites.
 Below are example prompts you can run through the "generate-hyperlambda" function that can help you perform a technical SEO analysis of some website, or individual pages on sites.

+* "Return the first 50 URLs from ainiro.io's sitemap, in addition to count of how many URLs are there in total"
 * "Crawl ainiro.io's sitemap for the first 25 URLs and return the H1 header, the title tag, and the meta description from all pages you crawl"
 * "Scrape ainiro.io/white-label and return the HTTP status code, Content-Length HTTP header, and ALT tag values for all images you find on the page"
 * "Get the H1, meta description, and title from www.hubspot.com"